pascal-huber/forbidden-advantage/README.md

 # Forbidden Advantage

-ZMK config for my hand-wired kinesis advantage 2 using a subset of the keys.
+ZMK config for [my hand-wired Kinesis Advantage 2 using a subset of the keys](https://resolved.ch/projects/forbidden_advantage.html) and a RP2040 microcontroller.

 ## Building